Resources for US Nonprofits

 Nonprofit Risk Management Center (NRMC)

-The Nonprofit Risk Management Center has collected an extensive library of resources on nonprofit risk management, including articles, infographics, tutorials, and webinars.
+The Nonprofit Risk Management Center has collected an extensive resource library on nonprofit risk management, including articles, infographics, tutorials, and webinars.
 Areas of focus include reputation, legal compliance, fiscal oversight and fraud protection, workplace safety, volunteer management, employment practices, and governance.

 Roadmap Consulting

-In 2017, Roadmap Consulting produced a report entitled Weathering the Storms: A Toolkit on Protecting Your Organization Against Opposition Attacks to help nonprofits prepare for potential attacks by opponents, such as allegations of partisan political activity, intimidation lawsuits, harassment and violence, and infiltration, surveillance, and entrapment.
+Roadmap Consulting produced a 2017 report entitled Weathering the Storms: A Toolkit on Protecting Your Organization Against Opposition Attacks to help nonprofits prepare for potential attacks by opponents, such as allegations of partisan political activity, intimidation lawsuits, harassment and violence, and infiltration, surveillance, and entrapment.

 Charity & Security Network (CSN)

-To help nonprofits develop response plans when faced with government scrutiny, CSN produced a report in 2017 entitled Rapid Response Plans for NPOs: Political Attacks and Government Investigations.
+CSN developed a 2017 guide for nonprofits entitled Rapid Response Plans for NPOs: Political Attacks and Government Investigations.

 Electronic Frontier Foundation (EFF)

-EFF’s Surveillance Self-Defense webpage provides tips, tools, and strategies for safer online communications, especially by activists.
+EFF’s Surveillance Self-Defense page provides tips, tools, and strategies for safer online communications, especially by activists.

 Protect the Protest

-A number of organizations have faced or been threatened with strategic lawsuits against public participation, or SLAPPs.
-SLAPPS threaten the free speech of nonprofits, community organizers, journalists, and others by forcing them to spend large sums of money on legal costs to defend themselves against baseless legal claims.
-Protect the Protest has created a Know Your Rights Page for victims of SLAPPs, which includes links to information on the avoidance of SLAPPs.
+A number of organizations have faced or been threatened with SLAPP lawsuits, which can chill the speech of nonprofits and others by forcing them to devote financial resources to defending themselves against baseless legal claims.
+Protect the Protest has created a Know Your Rights page for victims of SLAPPs, which includes links to information on how to avoid SLAPPs.

 Nonprofit Risk Management Center (NRMC)